 1. Purple Martins

 Purple Martins could be one of nature’s best mosquito repellents.

 Although they are not actually purple, they are prized for their beautiful singing.

 Purple Martins love to be around people, and they often live in manmade “apartment-style” birdhouses.
 Found in almost every region of the United States, these bug-eaters like to nest by streams, rivers, and marshes- generally, the wet areas where mosquitoes like to breed.

-In addition to mosquitoes, these birds also like to eat beetles, flies, moths, and dragonflies.
+In addition to mosquitoes, these birds also like to eat beetles, flies, moths, and dragonflies, which also eat mosquitoes.

 You can make the house even more appealing to them if you give them some nesting materials like leaves, mud, and feathers, plus eggshells!